-Nothing is more important to us than the security of your assets and your personal information.
-We’ve compiled these resources to help you learn more about common scams, identify legitimate fraud alerts and prevent identity theft.
+Nothing is more important than the security of your assets and personal information.
+We’ve compiled resources to help you learn more about common scams, identify legitimate fraud alerts and prevent identity theft.

 Common types of fraud and scams